Mitch Atkins: Lamigo Monkeys

 Atkins signed to pitch for the Somerset Patriots of the Atlantic League of Professional Baseball but a few days before the season started he left the team and signed with the Lamigo Monkeys of the Chinese Professional Baseball League instead.
 Atkins won the Taiwan Series with the Monkeys in 2015, pitching to a 8–7 record and 4.53 ERA in the regular season.

 Boston Red Sox

 On February 22, 2016, he signed a minor league contract with the Boston Red Sox, and played for their affiliate teams Pawtucket Red Sox, Portland Sea Dogs and Lowell Spinners.
 He led the Eastern League in strikeouts, with 145, and elected free agency on November 7, 2016.

 Somerset Patriots

 On March 28, 2017, Atkins signed a 1-year contract with the Somerset Patriots of the Atlantic League of Professional Baseball.

 New York Mets

-On June 22, 2017, Atkins signed a minor league deal with the New York Mets.
-He elected free agency on November 6, 2017.
+On June 22, 2017, Atkins signed a minor league deal with the New York Mets organization.
+He made 14 starts for the Triple–A Las Vegas 51s, posting a 4–8 record and 5.65 ERA with 57 strikeouts in 78.0 innings pitched.
+Atkins elected free agency following the season on November 6.